-SOME might consider paying more money to a dealer easy.
-Yet, building your own backhoe is not that hard.
+SOME might consider paying a large amount of money to a dealer ’easy.’
+Yet, building your own backhoe and saving cash, is not that hard.

 Plans include complete build instructions, schematics for hydraulics, and a materials list, which itemizes steel, hydraulics, and other hardware that you’ll need for your project.
 You’ll also receive a list of online suppliers that you can use when shopping for materials, or comparing prices.